herereadthis/redwall/src/jekyll_code/_posts/2014-06-22-bellmaker.md

 ---
 layout:         post
-title:          "Bellmaker, a Media Query Package"
+title:          "Bellmaker, a media query package"
 date:           2014-06-22 20:30:10
 permalink:      bellmaker/
 description:    "The Bellmaker is a library of device-agnostic and device specific media queries that will complement your existing CSS."